-- (a) the accompanying financial statements are drawn up so as to give a true and fair view of the financial position and performance of the company for the reporting year covered by the financial statements; and - (b) at the date of this statement, there are reasonable grounds to believe that the company will be able to pay its debts as and when they fall due.
+- (a) the accompanying financial statements are drawn up so as to give a true and fair view of the financial position as of 31 December 2016 and performance of the company for the reporting year covered by the financial statements; and - (b) at the date of this statement, there are reasonable grounds to believe that the company will be able to pay its debts as and when they fall due.

+2. Directors

-2. Directors in office at date of report
+The directors of the company in office at the date of this statement are: